LisaHJung/Part-6-Troubleshooting-Beginner-Level-Elasticsearch-Errors/README.md

 Want to attend live workshops?
 Join the Elastic Americal Virtual Chapter to get the deets!

 ## Follow the clues!
-Whenever you perform an action with Elasticsearch and Kibana, Elasticsearch responds back with an HTTP status and a response body.
+Whenever you perform an action with Elasticsearch and Kibana, Elasticsearch responds with an HTTP status and a response body.

 ![image](https://user-images.githubusercontent.com/60980933/123306018-fe0c1e00-d4dd-11eb-931d-6c8f7b90eb26.png)

-The HTTP status of 201-success indicates that the document has been successfully indexed.
-The response body indicates that document with an assigned id of 1 has been created in the beginners_crash course index.
+The HTTP status of 201-success indicates that the document has been successfully created.
+The response body indicates that document with an assigned id of 1 has been created in the beginners_crash_course index.

 When the request fails, the HTTP status and response body provide valuable clues as to why the request failed so you can fix the error!

-### Common HTTP Errors
+### Common Errors
+#### Unable to connect
+The cluster may be down or it may be a network issue.
+Check the network status and cluster health to identify the problem.
+#### Connection unexpectedly closed
+The node may have died or it may be a network issue.
+Retry your request.
+#### 5XX Error
+HTTP errors that start with 5 stems from internal server error in Elasticsearch.
+When you see this, take a look at the Elasticsearch log and identify the problem.
-#### 4XX errors
+#### 4XX Error
 HTTP errors that start with 4 stems from client errors.
 When you see this, correct the request before retrying.

+At beginner level, many error messages occur because of the way the request is written(4XX error).
+We will focus on 4XX errors during this workshop.

 ## Approach
-1. Does the HTTP response start with 4xx or 5xx?
+1. What number does the HTTP response start with(4XX?
+5XX?)
 2. What does the response say?

 ## Trip down memory lane
-Throughout the Beginner's Crash Course to Elastic Stack Series, we have covered these topics:
+Throughout the series, we have learned how to send requests that are related to following topics:

-1. Nodes and Shards
-2. CRUD operations
+1. CRUD operations
-3. Full text search
+2. Queries
-4. Aggregations
+3. Aggregations
-5. Mapping
+4. Mapping

 We will revisit each topic and go over common errors you may encounter as you explore these topics further.

 ### Errors associated with CRUD operations

-**Error 1: 404 Not Found**
+**Error 1: 404 index_not_found_exception**

-In part 1: Intro to Elasticsearch and Kibana, we learned how to perform CRUD operations.
-Let's say we send the following request to retrieve a document with an id of 1 from the index common_errors.
+In [Part 1: Intro to Elasticsearch and Kibana](https://github.com/LisaHJung/Part-1-Intro-to-Elasticsearch-and-Kibana), we learned how to perform CRUD operations.
+Let's say we sent the following request to retrieve a document with an id of 1 from the index `common_errors`.

 Request sent:
 ```